MicrosoftDocs/quantum-docs/articles/intro-to-resource-estimation.md

 # Introduction to the Azure Quantum Resource Estimator

-In quantum computing, resource estimation is the process used to determine the number of qubits, quantum gates, processing time, and other resources needed to run a quantum program assuming (or taking as parameters) specific hardware characteristics.
-In quantum computing, resource estimation is the process used to determine the number of qubits, quantum gates, processing time, and other resources needed to run a quantum program assuming (or taking as parameters) specific hardware characteristics.

 This article introduces the Azure Quantum Resource Estimator, a powerful tool that allows you to estimate the resources needed to run a quantum program on a quantum computer.

 ## What is the Azure Quantum Resource Estimator?